 Larissa works in miniatures and builds elaborately detailed fantasy scenes and gardens.
-She is among foremost crèche artists in the United States, having placed third in international competition.
-Her well-researched nativity depictions have placed among the top three in international competition, noted for their scale, realism, and creativity.
+She is among foremost crèche artists in the United States.
+Her well-researched nativity depictions have placed among the top three in international competition, are noted for their scale, realism, and creativity.

 Her other interests include: animal welfare, ancient civilizations, quantum theory, metaphysics, the supernatural, outer space, vintage couture, and developing the human mind to its fullest potential, among other things.
 Larissa enjoys reading, sketching, beading, crafting, origami, travel, researching family genealogy, nature, gardening, dance, and spending time with friends and family.

 Larissa is an avid collector of rare books and vintage toys.
 Larissa has served as a keynote speaker at vintage toy panels and conventions around the nation.

 A Debt of Gratitude

 Larissa is tremendously thankful to her family and loved ones, to astronaut Alan Shepard, author and activist Maya Angelou, author and activist Mary Brave Bird, producer and actress Majel Barrett-Roddenberry, physician and marine biologist Sarah Matson-Murai, poet Jane Dickerson, the Mahr family, the McKoy family, Jungian analyst P.L.
 Hanson, advertising executive Mike Michurski, and educators Alice Moersch, Lydia Fitzgerald, Sonia Johnson, Art "Ike" Iverson, and Sandra Breiland for their personal involvement, encouragement, inspirational conversation, teachings, critiques, criticisms, and advice.
 Thank you for taking the time to speak with, listen to, and mentor a young woman with a yearning soul and a passionate desire to better our world.

 THE ROAD TO VINTAGE

-Larissa is on the organizing Board of Directors for the inaugural Road to Vintage Fashion Show, to be held in Minneapolis / St. Paul Minnesota on January 24th, 2020.
+Larissa is on the organizing Board of Directors for the inaugural Road to Vintage Fashion Show, to be held in Minneapolis / St. Paul Minnesota in April 2020.
 The black tie gala event features celebrity guests, star models, a luxury gifting suite, red carpet, and celebrates over 500 years of global fashion as interpreted by Minnesota based designers.
 The event is being organized by F+J Productions, founded by Farhan Chowdhury and Jacelyn P. Johnson.